 Social media: Each Bubble tea should be visually exciting and instantly 'Instagrammable'.
 Encourage your customers to tag their bubble tea post back to the point of sale.

 Eco-friendly: Cardboard straws and 100% biodegradable or recyclable plastic cups.
-The younger generations are especially sensitive to issues concerning the environment.
+Younger generations are especially sensitive to issues concerning the environment.
 A bubble tea establishment risks being less popular if these measures are not followed.

 Innovation: In August we’re launching a newly-patented cup insert, MYO POKET, which separates the pearls from the tea inside the cup.
 It will enable bubble tea brand to manufacture a bubble tea with several months of shelf life which can be stored in the refrigerators of retailers like COOP or convenience stores.
 It’s a new business model that will enable these brands and their selected franchisees to manufacture a ready-to-drink version of bubble tea with a perfect taste and texture to delight consumers whenever and wherever they want.
 We plan to sell our solution to our competitors both in Switzerland and abroad.